nikhxxt/token-calculator-api/Readme.md

 ## 📜 License

-This project is open-source and free to use.
-Attribution appreciated.
+This project is licensed under the MIT License.

 ```

 ---